 Scroll down to the bottom if you’re searching for low-cost alternatives to MREs.

 You can buy MREs from sellers on Amazon and eBay, but prices are hugely variable.
 At the time of writing this article, prices are generally much higher than the retailers listed above as there’s a significant demand for emergency food.

 However, it’s always worth checking as prices change frequently.

 It’s also worth checking the product description carefully.
 Lower-priced crates may only contain entrees and not full MRE packs.

 We’d recommend shopping on Amazon rather than eBay for two reasons:

-1) It’s easier to return items or get a refund if your MREs get damaged in transit, or they’re not as described.
+1) It’s easier to return items or get a refund if your MREs get damaged in transit or are not as described.

-2) Amazon offers free shipping, which can save you a lot of money when ordering crates that weigh 20 pounds or more.
+2) Amazon offers free shipping, saving you a lot of money when ordering crates weighing 20 pounds or more.